TERRAGREEN/Official-Documentation-for-the-TerraGreen-APIs-and-Streams/getnewaddress.md

-* You will get new address for Transaction
+* You will get new address for Transaction.